aleph-im/pyaleph/docs/guides/private_net.rst

         peers:
             - /ip4/x.x.x.x/tcp/4025/p2p/QmesN1F17tkEUx8bQY7Sayxmq8GXHZm9cXV7QpE1gt4n3D

-For q heqlthy network it is recommended to have at least 2 seed nodes connected between each others, and all other clients having them in their peer lists.
+For a healthy network it is recommended to have at least 2 seed nodes connected between each others, and all other clients having them in their peer lists.

 IPFS